 If you don’t want to spend a dozen euros to get to Montjuïc, you can take the funicular!
 It’s not spectacular by itself, but it has the advantage of being part of the metro system.
 All you have to do is to get a normal metro ticket from the Paral-lel station (L2, L3) and hop on.
 It is also suitable for people with reduced mobility.

 In the same vein, this trip will cost you 2,40€ if you take a single ticket.
 However, it is included in the Hola BCN.
 The funicular has only two stops: Paral-lel and Montjuïc.
 It will leave you near the Miró Foundation.
 To take the funicular at Paral-lel, just get off at any of the metro stations and follow the signs.
 It’s as easy as taking one of the main metro lines.

 History of the Funicular de Montjuic

 Often confused with the Teleferic (cable cars) at Montjuic, the Funicular de Montjuic links the metro station station Paral-lel with the hill of Montjuic.
-It originally opened in 1928 for the World Fair which took place in Barcelona, after which its condition somewhat deteriorated.
-However, in preparation for the 1992 Olympics which were held in Barcelona, the Funicular de Montjuic was given a complete makeover and completely renovated.
-In recent years, it has undergone further modernisation and is now a clean, modern and efficient form of transportation.
+It originally opened in 1928 for the World Fair which took place in Barcelona.
+Subsequently, it ended with its condition somewhat deteriorating.
+However, in preparation for the 1992 Olympics which were held in Barcelona, the Funicular de Montjuic was given a complete makeover and got completely renovated.